 Who pays more for a car, CarMax or Carvana?

-How long does it take to sell to CarMax vs Carvana?
+Is it smart to sell a car to Carvana?

 Do Carvana offers change after inspection?

 Yes.
-Carvana generates your offer before seeing the car.
-When the driver arrives for pickup, they inspect it.
-If anything does not match what you entered online, the offer drops.
-Documented reductions range from $200 for minor issues to $3,000 or more for mechanical problems, unreported damage, or extra miles driven since the offer was created.
+Carvana generates your offer before anyone sees the car.
+Documented consumer reports show reductions ranging from $200 for minor cosmetic issues to $3,000 or more for mechanical problems, unreported damage, or extra miles driven since the offer was issued.